anttiluode/ObjectIdentityOfOccipitalEEG/README.md

 # Reading object identity out of occipital EEG — an honest probe

 EDIT: My simplified understandg of this - we made a matrix out of visual cortex electrodes.
 Calculated what is present in all concepts - and what is present on specific concepts.
+This led to 57 % accuracy (above random).
+Which is impressive as the subject was watching a fast flickering stream of images.
+This is standard neuro science I guess.

 *PerceptionLab.
 Governing rule: do not hype, do not lie, just show.*